sjmiller609/orbit-ui/README.md

 Orbit's component library is designed with atomic principles.

-Each component is a folder containing all related files:
+Each component is a self-contained folder with related files:

 ```
 Link